 Our garden overflowed that first season, and I shared the bounty with family, friends, and new neighbors.
 Soon, word got out about our abundant plot, and people I didn’t yet know began asking if they could order our flowers.
 I had never intended to sell flowers, but I loved gifting them and sharing their beauty.
 When I delivered my first paid order—a simple jar of sweet peas—I nervously thrust the bouquet into the customer’s hands as soon as she opened her door.
 For a moment, time slowed as she buried her nose in the blooms.
 Tears filled her eyes, and she said that the fragrance transported her back in time to happy childhood summers in her grandmother’s garden.
-Seeing how a small bouquet of flowers had the power to stir such emotion, and connect two perfect strangers in a matter of seconds, was a turning point for me.
-I knew then and there that I had found my calling, and wanted to devote my life to making people’s lives more beautiful with flowers.
+Seeing how a small bouquet of flowers had the power to stir such emotion and connect two perfect strangers, in a matter of seconds, was a turning point for me.
+I knew then and there that I had found my calling, and I wanted to devote my life to making other people’s lives more beautiful with flowers.

-What started as a tiny backyard cutting garden years ago has blossomed into a thriving research and education farm, specializing in giving flower lovers the tools and information they need to grow the gardens of their dreams.
-While much has changed, family is still the heart of Floret, and we are so fortunate to have the opportunity to spend our days working with a terrific team that shares our vision of bringing more beauty into the world.
+What started as a tiny backyard cutting garden years ago has blossomed into a thriving research and education farm, specializing in giving flower lovers the tools and information they need to grow the garden of their dreams.
+While much has changed, family is still at the heart of Floret, and we are so fortunate to have the opportunity to spend our days working with a terrific team that shares our vision of bringing more beauty into the world.

 And every day, I’m reminded of what I realized when I delivered that first order: that giving someone a simple bouquet can create real connections and transform lives.
 My goal is to help you, too, cultivate more beauty in your everyday life and experience the magic of nature through flowers.